Year 2017 review and resolutions

-The year started quite strong, I had moved in October to the Semantic Technology branch of my company at the last part of year 2016 and I had to learn quite fast all the new technologies and stacks that were used in my new team.
-I won't make an exhaustive list, just some things were I feel I have sensibly improved.
+The year started quite strong, I moved in October to the Semantic Technology branch of my company in the last part of the year 2016 and I had to learn quite fast all the new technologies and stacks that were used in my new team.
+I won't make an exhaustive list, just some things where I feel I have sensibly improved.

 - Linux Makefiles: This was equally annoying and fun.
 I had to extend a data transformation pipeline using a Makefile, so I needed to deal for several weeks with it, it was very nice when I discovered that you can define functions inside Makefiles to avoid repeating code for very similar build targets!

 - SPARQL: Since I work in a Linked Data-oriented team, we store data in triplestores accessed with the SPARQL query language, so I needed to learn the basics.